AlMuz/AlMuz/README.md

 Actively using Vue.js/NUXT.

+Currently working on [Dynapay](https://dynapay.co.uk/).
+Maintaining few projects on NUXT and also on Angular.

-I’m currently working on Dyninno FinTech as Frontend Developer.
-Developing websites with NUXT and maintaining existing projects on WP.
+~~I’m currently working on Dyninno FinTech as Frontend Developer.
+Developing websites with NUXT and maintaining existing projects on WP.~~

 How to reach me: almuz@inbox.lv